 But when they can't blame the EU anymore, who will the Tories turn on next?
 Not them, for putting a lie on a bus, cheating, breaking electoral law and selling us a pig in a poke.
 No, it'll be someone significantly more vulnerable.
 Disabled people, perhaps.
 Or those with mental ill health.
 Or transgender people.
-Then workers for daring to demand such indulgences as shouted that we were an enthusiastically proimmigration party"

-maternity leave, set working hours and the right not to be dismissed just because your employer got out of bed the wrong side and feels like taking it out on someone.
+Then workers for daring to demand such indulgences as maternity leave, set working hours and the right not to be dismissed just because your employer got out of bed the wrong side and feels like taking it out on someone.